skrey/yellow-extensions/source/update/README.md

 Your website only comes with the bare essentials.
 You can download and add extensions as ZIP-files.
 You can also add extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php install` followed by more arguments.
 You can also remove extensions at the command line.

-## How to show the version of a website
+## How to show the current version

 You can show the current version of your website in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit).
 Log in with your user account.
 Go to the settings.
 You can also show the current version at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php about`.